epforgpl/prg-polskie-adresy-xml-to-sql/README.md

-## Polish address points PRG dataset XML to SQL converter.
+## Polish address points PRG dataset XML to SQL importer.

-This repository holds a script for converting Polish address points obtained from PRG (Państwowy Rejestr Granic) from XML format into a MySQL table.
+This repository holds a script for importing Polish address points obtained from PRG (Państwowy Rejestr Granic) from XML format into a MySQL table.